easeaico/pulse-go/docs/Methodology/BloodChemistryMethodology.md

 <a href="./plots/BloodChemistry/BloodChemistryLegend.jpg"><img src="./plots/BloodChemistry/BloodChemistryLegend.jpg" width="500"></a>
 </center>
 <center>
-*Figure 3.
+<i>Figure 3.
 The total blood volume decreases with the hemorrhage, then increases as saline is infused.
-The total hemoglobin also decreases with the hemorrhage but remains reduced after the hemorrhage is stopped.*
+The total hemoglobin also decreases with the hemorrhage but remains reduced after the hemorrhage is stopped.</i>
 </center><br>

 @anchor bloodchemistry-validation-assessments